syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Dealing-with-ColorPickerPalette.md

 ## Change header and more color icons

 We can set the icons for control header which is placed left to the DropDown button and more color panel header by using the [Icon](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~Icon.html) and [MoreColorsIcon](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~MoreColorsIcon.html) properties.
-We can change the icon size for the control icon and morecolor icon by using the [IconSize](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~IconSize.html) and [MoreColorsIconSize](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~MoreColorsIconSize.html) properties.
-The default value of `` and `` properties is
+We can change the icon size for the control icon and more color icon by using the [IconSize](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~IconSize.html) and [MoreColorsIconSize](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~MoreColorsIconSize.html) properties.

 {% tabs %}
 {% highlight xaml %}